 However, due to new technology coming many airports, many passengers are now allowed to leave liquids and electronics in their bag when going through security.
 Pay attention to instructions from the TSA agent at your particular airport when moving through the line.

 You’re aware that checked bags are subject to extra fees if they’re overweight or oversized—but did you know that many airlines weigh carry-on bags as well?
 Both Qantas and Air New Zealand, for example, have a 15-pound weight limit for carry-on bags (7 kilograms), while Air France allows a more generous 26 pounds (12 kg) as the total weight of your carry-on plus your personal item.
 Consider buying a small luggage scale to weigh your bag before you leave; that way you can redistribute or discard items in the privacy of your home rather than at the airport counter.

 Many other airlines, including the biggest U.S. carriers, do not currently have weight limits for carry-on bags, but they do have size limits—and unfortunately, they’re shrinking.
-See Carry-on and Personal Item Size Limits for 32 Major Airlines to see how your airline stacks up.
+Check your airline’s site for carry-on size restrictions well before your flight to make sure you have appropriate luggage.

 Don’t Assume Your Carry-on Won’t Be Gate-Checked